StuXet/Fight-Under-the-Window/README.md

 # Fight Under the Window
 is a classic beat-em-up game with a pixelated art style

-This DEMO was submitted as an Advance Unity course,
+This DEMO was submitted as a game for android final project in the Unity Advance course

 # Setup
 Our game takes place under the window of someone who sees how one guy fight with a bunch of bandits